On turning 60, I thought I should take stock to ponder if have spent my years usefully.

 - I contributed to the introduction of a new statute in British law proscribing forced labour.

-- I ran a marathon.
+- I ran a marathon, very slowly.

 - I helped expose slavery in the manufacture of garments for Western high street brands.